eringrand/eringrand.github.io/about.md

 <!--  make this about yourself  -->
 * [Resume](https://www.dropbox.com/s/0g1c5oc7it65gzn/resume.pdf?dl=0)
 * Teaching
-	*  I've been a teachers assistant for several introductory astronomy classes and a physics tutor for friends in physics.
+	*  I've been a teacher's assistant for several introductory astronomy classes and a physics tutor for friends in physics.
 * Coding
-	* I am learning R and Python.
+	* Proficient in R and Python.
 Most of my past experience is in IDL and shell scripts.
+Learning SQL.
 <!-- * Public Outreach -->

 [Top](#top)